TheCranston/ASL_rpi_kernel_packager/README.md

 The main build script takes care of downloading the cross-compilation tools, libraries, and kernel source.
 There are certainly some build depencdencies that I don't remember right now and will have to document later.
 Start with the standard kernel build/packaging dependencies.

 This particular version is customized for ASL (AllStarLink) and includes the OSS kernel modules necessary for chan_usbradio and chan_simpleusb.
-This is a stop-gap measure until those channel modules can be migrades to Alsa.
+This is a stop-gap measure until those channel modules can be migrated to Alsa.

 To use this packager, clone the repository and run the main build script:
 <pre>./build_rpi_kernel_package.sh {tag}</pre>